ty-gim/Report-on-the-Analysis-of-Anime-Performance-by-Production-Factors-Rmd/README.md

 # Anime Performance Analysis — STA 160 Final Project
-This repository contains the full R code and supporting materials for my final project in STA 160: Data Analysis and Statistical Modeling.
+This repository contains the full R code and supporting materials for my final project in STA 160.
 The project explores how various production factors (e.g., release season, studio, genre, source material) influence the success of anime titles using data-driven statistical techniques and visualizations.
 ---
 ## Project Overview
 Title: Report on the Analysis of Anime Performance by Production Factors

 ### Goal:
-To understand which production-related features are most associated with anime success, measured through metrics such as score, rank, popularity, and member count.
+To understand which production-related features are most closely correlated to an anime's success, measured through metrics such as score, rank, popularity, and member count.
 This is done using exploratory data analysis (EDA), principal component analysis (PCA), multiple correspondence analysis (MCA), clustering (k-means), and regression modeling.

 ### Dataset:
-Anime Dataset 2023 from Kaggle (originally scraped from MyAnimeList).
-The dataset includes metadata on 15,000+ anime titles with variables such as:
+Anime Dataset 2023 from Kaggle (originally scraped from MyAnimeList API).
+The dataset includes metadata on 20,000+ anime titles with variables such as:
 - Title, release season, studio, producers
 - Genres, type, source material
 - Popularity, rank, user score, number of members/favorites